More than just factory workers: Intelligent robots are changing our lives – from medicine to the home – Image: Xpert.Digital

 - Government support: Initiatives such as the US National Robotics Initiative (NRI) promote research and development.

-Ethical implications of robotics
+Ethical Implications of Robotics

 - Job loss: Automation could displace jobs and exacerbate social inequalities.